 “It’s crazy to me that influencers are basically media companies, yet have little ownership over their own digital assets,” said Tony Tran, CEO and Co-Founder of Lumanu.
 “Digital assets are more than just creative assets -- it’s also data, earned through years of content engagement.
 Some influencers have more assets than traditional publishers like Vogue, yet have no way to unlock its value.
 We want Lumanu to be a true partner for influencers and their managers as they evolve from content creators to bonafide media companies and, in some cases, their own brands.”

-The new capital comes on the heels of Lumanu being recognized by Facebook as a Premium Partner.
-To qualify as a Premium Partner, the highest partnership tier, Lumanu has demonstrated an exceptional track record of client success and media volume.
 With offices in Silicon Valley and Chicago, Lumanu is also using the new funds to open and rapidly grow its presence in New York City.

 “Lumanu is bringing pioneering technology to an evolving influencer marketing space, where savvy brands are now cultivating deeper relationships with influencers.
 As the industry matures into a true media channel, Lumanu is playing a pivotal role in bringing more standardization and transparency to the space.
 We are excited to be partnering with Lumanu and have great expectations for the company’s future,” remarked Steve Einhorn, General Partner at Capital Midwest Fund.